 Archaeology in Achaea: A Millennary Landscape between the Aegean and the Adriatic

-Field activities have returned important archaeological evidence dating from the 4th–3rd millennial BC to the transitional period between Bronze and Iron Age (ca. 11th–8th century BC).
+Field activities have returned important archaeological evidence dating from the 4th–3rd millennial BC to the transitional period between the Bronze and Iron Age (ca. 11th–8th century BC).
 The project to date has been financed by the Institute for Aegean Prehistory (Philadelphia) (2010–2017), the Istituto Italiano di Preistoria e Protostoria (Florence) (2012; 2016), the Italian Ministry of Education (MIUR) (2010), the Italian Ministry of Foreign Affairs (2014–2016), the University of Udine (2014–2016), the Interuniversity Postgraduate School of Archaeological Heritage (Trieste-Udine-Venezia) (2011–2013), as well as by private sponsors (Gruppo Monte Mare – Grado) (2014), and by the Society for Archaeological Research in Aigialia, Eghion (2010-2013).

 LINES OF RESEARCH

-- Archaeology of human interaction: relations center-periphery between the palatial civilisation and other regional realities in the Aegean, with particular reference to those between the Aegean region and Italy during the Late Bronze Age.
+- Archaeology of human interaction: center-periphery relations between the palatial civilisation and other regional realities in the Aegean, with particular reference to those between the Aegean region and Italy during the Late Bronze Age.

-- Archaeology and History of Aegean Societies: the end of the Bronze Age and the processes of continuity and discontinuity between Bronze Age and Historical Age; the Mycenean heritage at the root of the polis
+- Archaeology and History of Aegean Societies: the end of the Bronze Age and the processes of continuity and discontinuity between the Bronze Age and the Historical Age; the Mycenean heritage at the root of the polis

 - Settlement Archaeology: population during the Middle Helladic and the Early Mycenaean period in the Peloponnese.